-- Login/Logout by clicking the button (for more information see the Managing Users and Groups section) - Print the map by clicking the button - Export map in json format by clicking the 🕟 button - Open the Catalog in order to connect to a remote service and add layers to the map by clicking the button - Perform a Measure on the map by clicking the button - Save the map by clicking the 💾 button, in order to apply the changes made in an existing map.
-Selecting this option, the Resources Properties window opens, already filled with the current map properties - Save as when the user needs to save a copy of a map or save one for the first time by clicking the button.
-Selecting this option an empty Resources Properties window opens. - Delete Map in order to delete the current map by clicking the \overline{m} button - Access the map Settings by clicking the button, where the user can change the current Language and select the Identify options
+• Login/Logout by clicking the button (for more information see the Managing Users and Groups section) 3eb1bd6727d848df670659d62e91022abe9f3718:docs/user-guide/mapstore-toolbars.md • Print the map by clicking the 🔓 button • Export map in json format by clicking the 🕟 button • Import files from your computer by clicking the 🕟 button Open the Catalog in order to connect to a remote service and add layers to the map by clicking the button Perform a Measure on the map by clicking the button • Save the map by clicking the 💾 button, in order to apply the changes made in an existing map.
+Selecting this option, the Resources Properties window opens, already filled with the current map properties 3eb1bd6727d848df670659d62e91022abe9f3718:docs/userguide/mapstore-toolbars.md Save as when the user needs to save a copy of a map or save one for the first time by clicking the button.
+Selecting this option an empty Resources Properties window opens.

+- Delete Map in order to delete the current map by clicking the $\overline{\mathbb{W}}$ button - Access the map Settings by clicking the button, where the user can change the current Language and select the Identify options